booyaa/booyaa/README.md

 lol so proud that my last streak is from 2014

-Incase you're wondering about the grade, it's based on the Academic grading system in Japan: [wikipedia](https://en.wikipedia.org/wiki/Academic_grading_in_Japan)
+In case you're wondering about the grade, it's based on the Academic grading system in Japan: [wikipedia](https://en.wikipedia.org/wiki/Academic_grading_in_Japan)